-Children have been one of the most affected groups from the CCP virus outbreak.
+Children have been one of the most affected groups by the CCP virus outbreak.
 Whether it is the regular, school-going student or child who goes to work to feed his family, the virus has restricted them to their homes, opening up a world of problems many are finding difficult to cope with.

 Children in danger

 In developing countries, many parents are too poor to afford a nutritious meal for their children three times a day.
-One way such they get healthy food is by attending schools where mid-day meals are provided for free.
+One way they get healthy food is by attending schools where mid-day meals are provided for free.
 This is especially true in a country like India where almost 100 million children rely on such programs.

 With the country on lockdown, they are deprived of these meals.
 Add to it the fact that most parents are daily wage earners who are strapped for cash due to the lockdown, they won’t even get basic meals on time at their homes.
 This is also true for almost 48 million from Brazil and 9 million from South Africa and Nigeria.